pierrediedhiou/cybersecurity-journey/glossary.md

 sensitive data is not adequately protected due to missing encryption, faulty implementation or insufficient security measures.
 OWASP Top 10 category (formerly called Sensitive Data Exposure)
+- **CIRT** — Cyber Incident Response Team, a dedicated team responsible for responding to and managing cybersecurity incidents within an organization.
+Works closely with the SOC during active incidents
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU